surajvm1/learningSWE/microservices/README.md

     - If you need to specify the architecture (like linux/amd64), you can build the images using the --platform flag.
 However, Podman does not directly support the --platform flag with podman-compose.
 Instead, you can build your images separately using podman build with the --platform option.
 Docker does, but still, have to see if it would've solved the issue - rather I used another base image.
     - Also, tried instead of running images directly in compose file, created a dockerfile with base OS ubuntu and running the images on top of it, still it gave some other kind of issues.
 - Useful link: [Json loads method link](https://stackoverflow.com/questions/58048879/what-is-the-difference-between-json-method-and-json-loads)
+- To list topics in Kafka: `kafka-topics --list --bootstrap-server localhost:9092`
+- To view all messages inside kafka topic: `kafka-console-consumer --bootstrap-server localhost:9092 --topic topic_a --from-beginning`
 - More details about microservices in few projects I worked on earlier:
   - https://github.com/surajvm1/LearningMicroservices
   - https://github.com/surajvm1/mDumpSWE